Xianjie-Guo/FedCSL/README.md

 # Usage
 "FedCSL.m" is main function. <br>
-Note that the current code has only been debugged on a 64-bit Windows system and supports only discrete datasets.<br>
+Note that the current code has only been debugged on Matlab (2018a) with a 64-bit Windows system and supports only discrete datasets.<br>
 ----------------------------------------------
 function [CausalS, Time] = FedCSL(Datasets, Alpha) <br>
 * INPUT: <br>